-- (a) Situations for use of the less lethal weapon systems may include, but are not limited to: - (a) Self-destructive, dangerous and/or combative individuals. - (b) Riot/crowd control and civil unrest incidents. - (c) Circumstances where a tactical advantage can be obtained. - (d) Potentially vicious animals. - (e) Training exercises or approved demonstrations.
+- (a) Situations for use of the less lethal weapon systems may include, but are not limited to:

+- (a) Self-destructive, dangerous and/or combative individuals.

+- (b) Riot/crowd control and civil unrest incidents.

+- (c) Circumstances where a tactical advantage can be obtained.

+- (d) Potentially vicious animals.

+- (e) Training exercises or approved demonstrations.

+- (d) Lifespan

 - (a) PepperBall VKS Carbine 5-10 years

 - (b) PepperBall Tac-SF 5-10 years

 - (c) PepperBall Live-X 5 -years

 - (d) PepperBall Glass Break Rounds 5 years

+- (e) Fiscal Impact

 - (a) Annual maintenance is approximately \$50 for each launcher.
-Maintenance costs are covered under the existing firearms and training budgets. - (b) Munitions replacement costs are determined by operational use or product expiration.

-(a) Sworn members utilizing PepperBall launchers and projectiles are trained in their use by PepperBall certified instructors.

-(a) Use is established under FPD Policies 300, 308.7.3, and 473.
+Maintenance costs are covered under the existing firearms and training budgets. - (f) Training - (a) Sworn members utilizing PepperBall launchers and projectiles are trained in their use by POST certified less lethal and chemical agent instructors. - (g) Legal and Procedural Rules - (a) Use is established under FPD Policies 300, 308.7.3, and 473.
 It is the policy of the FPD to utilize PepperBall only for official law enforcement purposes, and pursuant to State and Federal law, including those regarding the use of force.

-711.10.9 40MM LAUNCHERS AND MUNITIONS
+711.10.9 40MM LAUNCHERS AND ROUNDS